As cases of mpox rise again, here's what you need to know

 The World Economic Forum's Head of Health and Healthcare, Shyam Bishen, says, "With this declaration countries will need to invest significant resources in controlling this outbreak."

-Europe is currently the epicenter of the outbreak, reporting more than 80% of cases worldwide this year.
+Europe was the epicentre of the first mpox outbreak, reporting more than 80% of cases worldwide in 2022.
 There have been no deaths reported from the virus outside of Africa, where there have been five to date.

 While considered high in Europe, the global risk remains moderate and is unlikely to disrupt travel or trade.